S00085/cxp/4.ADR/ADR02_Process_Orchestrator_Selection.md

 - Capable of handling complex and high-volume processes.

 ### Use Cases
-- Suited for detailed process modeling and automation.
+- Suited for detailed process modelling and automation.
 - Applicable in industries with complex workflows.

 ### Community and Support